Three-nucleon contact forces in the Jacobi partial-wave basis: Summary and outlook

 \section{Summary and outlook}

 We have shown a machinery for building $3N$ contact interactions that can be used in chiral EFT and Pionless EFT.
 Its advantage is that the redundancy among the $3N$ operators originating from exchanges of the nucleons as identical fermions is eliminated by construction.
-At center of this machinery is a set of permutation-invariant, zero-range $3N$ states expanded upon the Jacobi partial-wave basis.
+The center of this machinery is a set of permutation-invariant, zero-range $3N$ states expanded in the Jacobi partial-wave basis.
 The $3N$ contact potentials will then be assembled as the products of these zero-range states.

 The partial-wave basis simplifies the task because the cyclic permutation operator $P_{123}$ is block-diagonal in it.
 The interplay of permutation invariance and zero-range nature enabled us to identify an array of finite-dimensional subspaces for $P_{123}$.
-Once the subspaces were tabulated, it became be an elementary exercise to solve for the eigenvalues of $P_{123}$.
+Once the subspaces are tabulated, solving the eigenvalues of $P_{123}$ is straightforward.
 If an eigenvalue of $1$ is found, its eigenvector will be one of the permutation-invariant states sought after.
 We have compiled all the zero-range states up to $\mathcal{O}(Q^2)$ in the Appendix.
 The Jacobi partial-wave representation of $3N$ forces can be useful in many applications, including the Faddeev-Yakubovsky equations in the partial-wave basis, no-core shell model calculations~\cite{Nogga:2000vq, Barrett:2004qsq, Konig:2016utl, Konig:2019xxk, Navratil:2009ut, Stetcu:2006ey,Navratil:2007we}.

-In the resulting $3N$ contact potentials, we have found $12$ independent $\mathcal{O}(Q^2)$ operators, one fewer than the $13$ operators reported in Ref.~\cite{Girlanda:2011fh}.
-A direct comparison to investigate the discrepancy is difficult because Ref.~\cite{Girlanda:2011fh} uses the plane-wave basis.
-Reformulation of our $3N$ contact potentials in the plane-wave basis can be done with the standard procedure in which the two bases are transformed to one another.
-However this task is quite involved, and falls out of the scope of the present paper.
-Another limitation we hope to address in the future is the possible correlation among these $3N$ forces imposed by the Lorentz invariance.
+In the resulting $3N$ contact potentials, we have found $13$ independent $\mathcal{O}(Q^2)$ operators, identical to the number of independent operator reported in Ref.~\cite{Girlanda:2011fh}.
+To facilitate a more detailed comparison between these two sets of operators, we discussed how a $3N$ contact potential is transformed from the plane-wave basis to the momentum-space Jacobi basis, using the spin isospin independent potential $V_{\beta_1}$ as the example.
+However the task of completely mapping our operators to those of Ref.~\cite{Girlanda:2011fh} is quite involved, and falls outside the scope of the present paper.